Create meaningful work on YouTube without abandoning your nervous system.

 Does this feel familiar?

-You feel deeply called to create or share something meaningful.
+You feel a quiet call to create and share videos on YouTube.
 But when you try to start, your mind goes blank, or your energy collapses.

 Your inner critic tells you you're not ready, not qualified, or not good enough.
 You worry about criticism, judgment, or making a mistake.